hemant0974/node-graphql-ts/ReadMe.md

 --apply all thirdparty middleware and create express server and apply graphqlHTTP middleware to 'graphql'

---create schema file and export GraphQLSchema instance along with Query and Mutation types attached
+--create schema file and export GraphQLSchema instance along with query and mutation types attached
 #Server setup----------------------------------------------------end